RodBarenco/colab-project-api/README.md

 ## Next Step

-Http-handlers - Marshalling - and Authentication and Authorization
+Routes for Administrators - Tests for Registration, Login, Authentication, and Authorization Functions

-For the next commit, I will focus on implementing authentication and authorization features.
-This step is crucial to ensure secure access to the platform and control user permissions.
+We have already implemented the functions responsible for registration and login with authentication, as well as added necessary validations using regular expressions.
+In the next step, we will continue to improve the Colab project.

+The first task will be to add tests for the authentication functions, ensuring that the system works as expected and that any future changes do not affect its behavior.
+Tests are essential to maintain code integrity and avoid regressions.

 ## Legal Notice